MarineEvoEcoLab/Lab_Website/content/research/NGS.md

         Next-generation Sequencing
       </div>
     </div>
 subtitle: "The advent of next-generation sequencing (NGS) has rapidly transcended population genetics to population genomics.
-Current research focuses on adopting next-generation sequencing technology and embracing an ever-adapting genomic toolkit to take advantage of this unprecedented amount of genetic data.""
+Current research focuses on adopting next-generation sequencing technology and embracing an ever-adapting genomic toolkit to take advantage of this unprecedented amount of genetic data."

 content:
   # Page type to display.
 E.g. project.